joao-conde/competitive-programming/resources/theory.md

 **Open-Closed** - classes should be open for extension and closed for modifications

-**Liskov Substition** - classes should be substitutable for parent classes or interfaces they implement
+**Liskov Substitution** - classes should be substitutable for parent classes or interfaces they implement

 **Interface Segregation** - keep interfaces thin, split big ones into smaller contracts, each client implements what is needed